tektutor/openshift-july-2025/Day2/README.md

 - Kubernetes
   - allows deploying application only using existing container images
   - not possible to deploy application from source code
+- Kubernetes allows one to extend the Kubernetes features by
+  - Custom Resource Definitions (CRD)
+  - Custom Controllers
+  - Custom Operators
 </pre>

 ## Info - Red Hat Openshift